 Consider using the same materials for your kitchen worktops and splashback for a harmonious feel.

 The blue cabinets and orange island in this kitchen by Searle & Taylor are brought together with a jazzy splashback for an ultra-modern look.

+Textures are the ultimate addition for a truly characterful kitchen scheme.
 An 18th century townhouse apartment benefits from a sophisticated kitchen.
 Metal handles and textured panels on the cabinet fronts are paired with marble worktops and dark units.
 Red Deer were the brains behind the renovation.

 Essential Renovation Advice: Home Renovations: 10 Steps to Successfully Renovating a House